raforg/danectl/README.md

     danectl add-tlsa example.org _993._tcp.mail _995._tcp.mail
     danectl del-tlsa example.org _110._tcp.mail _143._tcp.mail

-Danectl can then print out the TLSA records, in zonefile format, and you need to publish them to the DNS (somehow).
+Danectl can then output the TLSA records, in zonefile format, and you need to publish them to the DNS (somehow).

     danectl tlsa-current example.org
     danectl tlsa-next example.org